Jeremye3180/github-tutorial/README.md

    * starts git on the command line.

 - git config
     * is a one time setup action that is used to identfy the user.
+    * type git config --global user.name "First Last" when first using a command line
+    * finally, type git config --global user.email "username@hstat.org"

 - git clone (Url)
--

     * makes a copy of someone's repo or your own without affecting the original copy

 - git add (file name)
--

     * saves the file on the stage
         * think of it as adding your snapshot to your scapbook collection

-- git commit -m "(short present tense specific action on (file name))
+- git commit -m "(short present tense specific action on (file name))"
-- - takes a snapshot of your code and saves it.
+ - takes a snapshot of your code and saves it.

 - git push
--  *PUSHES your code to github.
+  * PUSHES your code to github.

-- git pull

 - git status
   - Checks your current activites on the command line.

-remote
+Remote

 -it is basically github(online remote) and your command line is the local remote
     *it is where your code is stored.